A Brief timeline of Squash57 (Formerly Racketball)

 Racquetball was ‘invented’ by Joe Sobek, an American tennis professional, who was frustrated when he was unable to find an indoor racket sport that appealed to him.
 He designed a new racket and adapted the rubber core of a tennis ball on a handball court & initially called it paddle racquets.
 It was subsequently re-named racquetball.

-A racquetball court is larger than a squash court, has no tin and the ceiling is used, but it provided the genesis for racketball which started on the British side of the Atlantic Ocean.
+A racquetball court is larger than a squash court, has no tin and the ceiling is used, but it provided the genesis for Squash57 which started on the British side of the Atlantic Ocean, with a ‘k’ rather than ‘qu’.

-(Note: for the purposes of these notes, racketball is used, but in 2016 the WSF changed the name to Squash 57, to reinforce that it is a type of squash played on a squash court, and to remove the confusion of the two almost identical names for the two different games).
+(Note: for the purposes of these notes, Squash57 is used.
+In 2016 the WSF changed the name of the game’s initial name of racketball to Squash57, to reinforce that it is a type of squash played on a squash court, and to remove the confusion of the two almost identical names for the two different games).

 The beginnings in Great Britain